Stock events for Agilon Health, Inc. (AGL)

 Overview of Agilon Health, Inc.’s business

-Agilon Health, Inc. is a healthcare company focused on transforming primary care for seniors by enabling community-based physicians to shift to a value-based care model.
-The company operates in the Health Services sector, offering a partnership model with data analytics, care coordination, and patient engagement tools.
-Agilon Health assumes financial risk for patient outcomes through risk-sharing agreements, allowing physicians to focus on quality care, primarily serving Medicare Advantage patients with services like chronic disease management and preventive care.
-The business model relies on fixed per-member-per-month payments to manage patient healthcare needs and costs.
+Agilon Health, Inc. is a healthcare company focused on transforming primary care for seniors through a value-based care model.
+The company partners with independent primary care physicians, enabling them to transition to a value-based care system.
+Agilon Health provides a technology-driven platform that integrates data analytics, care coordination, and patient engagement tools.
+The company assumes financial risk for patient outcomes and offers administrative and operational support, primarily serving Medicare Advantage patients with services like chronic disease management and preventive care.

 AGL’s Geographic footprint